planess/offline-backend-angular/projects/offline-network/README.md

 We would be grateful for any remarks, fix, comments, suggestions or contribution.
 You can [fork the project](https://github.com/planess/offline-network-angular) and make helpful changes.

+Another way is to send email to [planess.group@protonmail.com](mailto:planess.group@protonmail.com) with your idea and contacts.